 - In the top navigation bar, select the region where your RDS instance resides.

 - In the left-side navigation pane, click Backup and Restoration to open the Backup and Restoration page.

 - Click Edit.
 In the Local Binary Log Settings dialog box, configure the following parameters.

 Parameter Description Retention Period The retention period of binary log files.
 Valid values: 0 to 168.
 Default value: 18.
 Unit: hours.
-For example, the default value 18 specifies to store binary log files that are generated within the last 18 hours.
-If you enable the log backup function, the RDS instance backs up binary log files that are stored longer than 18 hours and then deletes these files.
+For example, the value 18 allows ApsaraDB RDS to store binary log files that are generated over the last 18 hours.
+If you enable the log backup function, your RDS instance backs up the binary log files that are stored longer than 18 hours.
+Then, your RDS instance deletes these files.
 Max Storage Usage The maximum storage usage that is allowed for binary log files.
 Valid values: 0 to 50.
 Default value: 30.
 Unit: %.
-For example, the default value 30 specifies to delete earlier binary log files when the storage usage exceeds 30%.
+For example, the value 30 allows ApsaraDB RDS to delete earlier binary log files when the storage usage exceeds 30%.
 Retained Binlogs The number of binary log files that can be retained.
 Valid values: 6 to 100.
 Default value: 60.
-If the number of binary log files that are generated exceeds the specified value, the RDS instance deletes earlier binary log files.
+If the number of binary log files that are generated exceeds the value of this parameter, your RDS instance deletes earlier binary log files.
 Protect Available Storage Specifies whether to forcibly delete earlier binary log files.
 This occurs if the total storage usage exceeds 80% or the available storage space is less than 5 GB.
 This function is enabled by default.